Putting colleagues at the heart of Covid-safety

 Bringing learning, communication and neuroscience together

-Based on the insights from the workshop, Co-op chose to create a flexible blend of materials that worked as a piece of mandatory learning, drove a communications campaign and provided a toolkit for local activities.
+Based on the insights from the workshop, we created a flexible blend of materials that worked as a piece of mandatory learning, drove a communications campaign and provided a toolkit for local activities.

 “We knew that people are more likely to behave in a specific way if they see that their colleagues are doing it too.
-We know role-modelling and setting social norms are important for any behaviour change to land,” said John-Paul.
+We know role-modelling and setting social norms are important for any behaviour change to land.” - John-Paul Hooper.

 Modular content, campaign approach